Fredholm determinant representation of the Painlev\'e II $\tau$-function

 from the generalized monodromy data.
-This is achieved by solving the following Riemann--Hilbert problem (RHP) (see section \ref{section:2})
+Such a solution $\Psi$ is piece-wise defined on the Stokes sectors with jumps on the Stokes rays specified by Stokes matrices.
+This is achieved by solving the following Riemann--Hilbert problem (RHP)

-where $\Psi_\pm$ indicate the boundary value of $\Psi$ from the left side and the right side respectively of the oriented contour $\Sigma$.
+where $\Psi_\pm$ indicate the boundary value of $\Psi$ from the left side and the right side respectively of the oriented contour $\Sigma$, and $G (\lambda,x)$ is piece-wise defined on each of the Stokes rays with appropriate constraints on the Stokes matrices (see section \ref{section:2} for a detailed description).
 With this data, the Malgrange form is defined as follows. \begin{definition} The {\it Malgrange form} associated with the RHP \eqref{RHP_I} is defined as \cite{Mal}

-where $\delta$ denotes the total differential with respect to the isomonodromic parameter $x$. \end{definition} Since $\omega_\Sigma$, is a close one form in the space of isomonodromic parameters, one can define (locally) the corresponding $\tau_\Sigma$ function as
+where $\delta$ denotes the total differential with respect to the isomonodromic parameter $x$. \end{definition} Since $\omega_\Sigma$, is a closed one form in the space of isomonodromic parameters, one can define (locally) the corresponding $\tau_\Sigma$ function as

 The Malgrange form is a logarithmic form in the sense that it has only simple poles with integer residues.
-The locus in the parameter space where the RHP problem \eqref{RHP_I} becomes unsolvable is called the {\it Malgrange divisor} because (in the language of algebraic geometry) it can be described locally as the zero level set of a local analytic function.
+The locus in the parameter space where the RHP problem \eqref{RHP_I} becomes unsolvable is called the {\it Malgrange divisor} because (in the language of algebraic geometry) it can be described locally as the zero level set of a locally analytic function.